VachaLab/gorder-manual/src/aaorder_basics.md

 > It is recommended to use TPR and XTC files, but `gorder` also [supports various other file formats](other_input.md).

-Next, we create an input YAML file that specifies the options for the analysis:
+Next, we create a configuration YAML file that specifies the options for the analysis:

 ```yaml
 structure: system.tpr